-We rely on a variety of information technology and automated systems to manage and support our operations.
-For example, we depend on our information technology systems for financial reporting, data base management, operational and investment management and internal communications.
-These systems contain our proprietary business information and personally identifiable information of our employees.
-The proper functioning of these systems and the security of this data is critical to the efficient operation and management of our business.
-In addition, these systems could require upgrades as a result of technological changes or growth in our business.
-These changes could be costly and disruptive to our operations and could impose substantial demands on management time.
-Our systems and those of third-party providers, could be vulnerable to damage or disruption caused by catastrophic events, power outages, natural disasters, computer system or network failures, viruses, ransomware or malware, physical or electronic break-ins, unauthorized access, or cyber-attacks.
-Any security breach could compromise our networks, and the information contained there-in could be improperly accessed, disclosed, lost or stolen.
-Because techniques used to sabotage, obtain unauthorized access to systems or prohibit authorized access to systems change frequently and generally are not detected until successfully launched against a target, we may not be able to anticipate these attacks nor prevent them from harming our business or network.
-Any unauthorized activities could disrupt our operations, damage our reputation, be costly to fix or result in legal claims or proceedings, any of which could adversely affect our business, reputation or operating results.
+The Company relies on a variety of information technology and automated systems to manage and support its operations.
+For example, the Company depends on information technology systems for financial reporting, data base management, operational and investment management and communications.
+These systems contain proprietary business information and personally identifiable information of employees.
+The proper functioning of these systems and the security of this data is critical to the efficient operation and management of the business.
+In addition, these systems could require upgrades as a result of technological changes or growth in the business.
+These changes could be costly and disruptive to operations and could impose substantial demands on management time.
+The Company's systems and those of third-party providers, could be vulnerable to damage or disruption caused by catastrophic events, power outages, natural disasters, computer system or network failures, viruses, ransomware or malware, physical or electronic break-ins, unauthorized access, or cyber-attacks.
+Any security breach could compromise networks, and the information contained there-in could be improperly accessed, disclosed, lost or stolen.
+Because techniques used to sabotage, obtain unauthorized access to systems or prohibit authorized access to systems change frequently and generally are not detected until successfully launched against a target, the Company may not be able to anticipate these attacks nor prevent them from harming its business or network.
+Any unauthorized activities could disrupt operations, damage our reputation, be costly to fix or result in legal claims or proceedings, any of which could adversely affect the Company's business, reputation or operating results.